TDarkShadow/iheartnewvegas/main.md

 - ⚠️ **lStewieAl's Tweaks Custom INI**.
 Updated.
 Luck affects gambling once again, broken items can't be equipped anymore, and broken armor is automatically unequipped as a balance measure to prevent benefitting from the effects of broken equipment.
 - ⚠️ **Alternative Repairing** (Gameplay, Features and Mechanics).
 ESP replacer and custom INI merged into a single **Alternative Repairing Tweaks** file.
 - ⚠️ **Meltdown NVSE Upgrade** (Overhauls, Balance).
 ESP replacer and custom INI merged into a single **Meltdown NVSE Upgrade Tweaked** file.
+- ⚠️ **Improved Traits** and **FNV Opposite Traits** (Overhauls, Traits).
+Replaced the original mods and ESP replacers with a single download that contains both fixed mods, the Improved Traits patch for Opposite Traits, and the JSawyer Ultimate patch.
+- ⚠️ **Better Character Creation** (Overhauls, Perks and Traits).
+Moved into this section as it includes the changes removed to Improved Traits Improved.
 - ⚠️ **Uncut Wasteland** (Content).
 Added **Uncut Wasteland Pole Remover**.
 - ⚠️ **Bighorner Model Variants** (Visuals, Creatures and NPCs).
 Replaced the original mod and ESP replacer with a single download that consists of a single plugin (instead of two).
 - ⚠️ **Brahmin Variant Redux** (Visuals, Creatures and NPCs).
 Replaced the original mod and ESP replacer with a single download that consists of a stripped down, more compatible version of the original mod.